 The Conservation Commission consists of seven members who are appointed by the Board of Selectmen for staggered 3-year terms.
 Two alternate members are also appointed by the Board of Selectmen and can take the place of any absent regular member at Commission meetings.
 All members must be residents of the Town of Rye.
-Currently they are Chair, Sally S. King (2019), James Raynes (2017), Jeffrey Gardner (2018), Suzanne McFarland (2019), Francis "Mike" Garvan, II (2017), Jeffrey Gardner (2018) and Jacinthe Grote (2018).
-There are currently two vacancies for alternates.
+Currently they are Chair, Sally S. King (2019), Susan Shepcaro 2019, Heather Reed 2020, Suzanne McFarland (2019), Francis "Mike" Garvan, II (2020), Jeffrey Gardner (2018) and Jacinthe Grote (2018).
+The alternates are Jim Raynes 2020 and F.Lawton Struble 2019.